plasmo-dev/PlasmoAlgorithms.jl/docs/src/PlasmoBenders/sizing_tutorial.md

 @linkconstraint(g, [t = 1:T], g3[:n][t][:x_buy] - g3[:n][t][:x_save] <= g_root[:n_root][:reactor_size])
 ```

-We can now call the `BendersOptimizer` function and solve this problem as before.
+We can now call the `BendersAlgorithm` function and solve this problem as before.
 In addition, if desired, we could set additional solver options, such as `multicut = false` (this uses one extra iteration) or `regularize = true` (which decreases the number of required iterations by 1).

 !!! note
     PlasmoBenders currently does not create a copy of the graph that is passed to the optimizer.
-This means that the graph `g` can't be altered with adding `g2` and `g3` after the original `BendersOptimizer` object is created.
-Instead, a new graph must be created and a new `BendersOptimizer` object must be formed for running the stochastic case above.
+This means that the graph `g` can't be altered with adding `g2` and `g3` after the original `BendersAlgorithm` object is created.
+Instead, a new graph must be created and a new `BendersAlgorithm` object must be formed for running the stochastic case above.